yuwenhuisama/LibrePatch-FFXIVQuickLauncherCN/README.md

 2. Right-click to run `libre-patch.bat` with administrator privileges, press enter after confirmation, and wait for it to run.
 3. When you see the words `Start mock http server, you can safely close this window after injection completed.` in the command line window, you can start `FFXIVQuickLauncherCN` normally to start the game.
 4. When you confirm that the `Dalamud` plugin has been loaded normally, you can manually close the command line window of `libre-patch.bat`.

+> If you want to urgently restore the modification from `LibrePatch` on `FFXIVQuickLauncherCN`, you can find a series of folders starting with `app-` in the `FFXIVQuickLauncher root directory`, delete the `XIVLauncher.Common.dll` in each folder, and then rename `XIVLauncher.Common.dll.bak` to `XIVLauncher.Common.dll`.

 #### V2 Version Usage
 1. Right-click to run `libre-patch.bat` with administrator privileges, press enter after confirmation, and wait for it to run.